 Unlike some villages, Mount Zion isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Mount Zion are a mix of both white- and blue-collar jobs.
 Overall, Mount Zion is a village of professionals, managers, and sales and office workers.
 There are especially a lot of people living in Mount Zion who work in office and administrative support (13.13%), management occupations (12.85%), and business and financial occupations (6.90%).

-Because of many things, Mount Zion is a great place for families with children to consider.
-First of all, many other families with children live here, making Mount Zion a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Mount Zion has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Mount Zion is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Mount Zion’s overall crime rate is lower than average for the country.

 Being a small village, Mount Zion does not have a public transit system used by locals to get to and from work.